Community Engagement

 Engagement Metrics

 As part of our engagement strategy, NEON staff collect data on all of our engagement activities to ensure we are making progress towards the outcomes identified in our strategic engagement plan.
-We provide dashboards to the community, updated monthly, with details on our progress towards each of our three goals: to optimize NEON, to build an inclusive user community, and to advance science.
 If you have questions about our metrics or reporting procedures, please contact our strategic engagement team.

 NEON Reports